 The outcome of education is ideally a well-rounded individual capable of independent thought and contributing to the broader community.
 Educated individuals can adapt to new information, consider diverse perspectives, and make reasoned decisions.
 They are generally equipped to face complex challenges with a nuanced understanding.

 Cult indoctrination often results in a loss of individuality and critical thinking.
 Members may become dependent on the group for their identity and sense of purpose.
 The indoctrination process can leave them ill-equipped to deal with the outside world, as their understanding is limited to the narrow worldview presented by the cult.
-In extreme cases, this can lead to harmful behaviors, both for the individual and others.
+In extreme cases, this can lead to harmful behaviours, both for the individual and others.

 Summing Up Education vs Cult Indoctrination